 What about lunch?

 The real question is: Do you have a hot lunch program?
 We don't.
 Students and teachers bring their lunch.
 The plan (when we move to our new facility) is to have a sandwich style lunch program.

 My child does not speak English.
-Is tihs OK?
+Is this OK?

 Students must speak English and also be able to go to the restroom on their own.
+(It's a low standardm but you have to start somewhere.)
 We have MANY non-native families at TBS, but we need to be able to give instructions and the student must be able to understand and follow instructions.